Pioneer CDJ vs XDJ (Complete Comparison)

 Because of the things that I talked about above, all-in-one XDJs are a better bang for your buck than CDJs.
 This holds true even for standalone players.
 And this is for obvious reasons: aside from the fact that they are cheaper, some XDJ models have a built-in mixer which means you don’t need to buy that.
 Some XDJ models even come with full versions of DJ software that might not be included with CDJs.

-Also, it’s often said that XDJs have a steeper depreciation curve when compared to CDJs because of the aforementioned difference in build quality.
-This means that getting a second-hand XDJ is a great idea for the DJ on a budget that still wants cutting edge equipment.
+Also, it’s often said that Pioneer XDJs have a steeper depreciation curve when compared to CDJs because of the aforementioned difference in build quality.
+This means that getting a second-hand XDJ is a great idea for the DJ on a budget that still wants cutting-edge equipment.
 Just make sure that you know that the XDJ that you are buying is in top condition before you commit to purchasing it.

 CDJs do have more physical buttons unlike the more digital setup of the XDJ, something that I personally prefer.
-Modern CDJs give you the ability to DJ with either the digital screen or the physical buttons, something that can’t be said with XDJs.
+Modern CDJs gives you the ability to DJ with either the digital screen or the physical buttons, something that can’t be said with XDJs.
 That’s why they are the more complete or versatile choice.
 There’s also another reason why this is the case, and that is the fact that you can use CDs and SD cards to play music on a CDJ, while that is not the case with XDJs.

 While this isn’t that big of a deal since CDs and SD cards are falling out of favor when compared to USBs and cloud storage, there are still many DJs that have their music in those storage methods.
-Whether this is important to you will depend a lot on where you store your music on, but even if you do not use CDs anymore, if you get a CD with music from another DJ, you might find that feature useful.
+Whether this is important to you will depend a lot on where you store your music, but even if you do not use CDs anymore, if you get a CD with music from another DJ, you might find that feature useful.

 So after reading the material above, most of you will have arrived at a conclusion, but to summarize, the truth is that CDJs are the better choice for the serious DJ.
 They are super expensive but they are considered the standard for a reason.
 You shouldn’t be looking for a CDJ if you do not have much money to spend though.
 You are going to have to buy at least 2 of these and a mixer, which can be really expensive.